catscarlet/makeiso-kuroko/README.md

 - A CentOS-7-x86_64-Everything-1611.iso image
 - genisoimage (A RPM package is included in Everything 1611 iso image)
 - createrepo (A RPM package is included in Everything 1611 iso image)
-- rsync 3.1.1+ (not included in Everything 1611 iso image, but A RPM package is included in this repo)
+- rsync 3.1.1+ (not included in Everything 1611 iso image, but A RPM package is included in this repository)

 ## Usage